breatheco-de/content/src/content/lesson/context-api.md

 ## Why do we need The Content API?

 People say that react makes the easy stuff hard and the hard stuff easy.
-I love that
+I love that saying.
+Think about it:

+1. Why can't I just grab some value from an input?
+Why do i need to
+2. Why is it so hard to share some data between the entire application?
+3. Why is it so hard to pass data between components?
+4.

 Having that in mind, by using Context and our proposed practices you will get the following benefits: